Rhoeo Plants: Low Maintenance house plant with attractive foliage

-Soil: They prefer well drained sandy soil.
-A mixture of sand, peat and garden soil can be best for their growth.
+Soil: They prefer well-drained sandy soil.
+A mixture of sand, peat, and garden soil can be best for their growth.

 Humidity and temperature: They prefer warm humid conditions.
 The plants can survive harsh summers but are not adapted to winters.
-During winters, the plants should be shifted to warmer areas inside the house.
+During winter, the plants should be shifted to warmer areas inside the house.
 The plants can also survive dry air but they thrive best when there Is enough humidity.
 Spraying the leaves with water can help in maintaining humidity during dry conditions.

-Pruning: The plants can be re-potted ones in 2 or 3 years.
+Pruning: The plants can be re-potted in 2 or 3 years.
 The older plants can be replaced with younger ones.
-The mature plants can be transplanted ones in 3 to 4 years and the young ones in a year.
+The mature plants can be transplanted in 3 to 4 years and the young ones in a year.
 The leaves can be wiped off of excess moisture and dust.
 The dead and yellowing leaves can be removed.